Abhishek28112002/Space_Data_Science-/README.md

 	-The features used by the model
 	-The output class as a python list
 <!-- Link to download to resultant CSV file containing class -->

+# For testing accuracy on the tested data
+- uncomment the call to accu function at the end of file